-It is similar to a 2,700-cubic-foot facility that houses a six-door reach-in freezer unit that stores items at minus-115 degrees Celsius.
-That's minus-175 degrees Fahrenheit.
+Last week the company held an open house for a new 6,200-cubic-foot Good Manufacturing Practices biorespository.
+Simply put, a big freezer.
+It is similar to a 2,700-cubic-foot facility that houses a six-door reach-in freezer unit that stores items at -115 degrees Celsius.
+Simply put, -175 degrees Fahrenheit.

 Temperature aside, the only thing more telling about Masy Systems Inc. than its location was the crowd.

-Pepperell is more than an hour away from the Hub, a life-sciences cluster.
-And among the crowd of biopharma industry reps, as well as state Treasurer Steven Grossman, state Sen. Eileen Donoghue and others, were local business owners from town who run pharmacies, insurance companies and banks.
+Pepperell is over an hour away from the Hub, a life-sciences cluster.
+And among the crowd of biopharma industry reps — state Treasurer Steven Grossman, state Sen. Eileen Donoghue and more — were local business owners from town who run pharmacies, insurance companies and banks.

 Masy is a company that uses all of this to grow.